 With the transitions of aging, come opportunity to change how we respond!

-Here are six ways to self-organize and create a more collaborative model for using resources:
+Here are five ways to self-organize a more empowered aging experience:

-It means staying informed – and in communication with –our peers and/or clinicians about our health conditions – using modern technologies.
-Technology can enable timely and easy connections with clinicians about medications or test results, treatment next steps, or to schedule medical tests and appointments.
-It is about sharing clinical information in ways that keep us updated on the changes in our health conditions.
+It means staying informed – and in communication with –our peers and/or clinicians about our health conditions.
+Technology can enable timely and easy communication with clinicians about medications or test results, treatment next steps, or to schedule medical tests and appointments.
+It is about sharing clinical information in ways that enable us to monitor and co-manage the changes in our health conditions.

-By using shared models of organizing and paying for needed services, we can save time, money and resources.
-Some of the services that can be shared are housing (e.g. co-ownership or co-housing options), transportation, home help, medical appointment companions, grocery shopping, meals, gardens, in home nursing or personal care.
+By planning shared (or “clustered”) and neighborhood-based models of organizing and paying for needed services, we can save time, money and resources.
+Some of the services that can be shared are home or garden maintenance, housing, transportation, home help, personal care, medical appointment companions, grocery shopping, meals, exercise and social activities.

 One example of this approach is the Naturally Occurring Retirement Community (NORC) Model.
 By collaborating with others in your building or neighborhood to co-ordinate a shared service or activity, this allows us to pool our individual resources- to save time, energy, and money.